NREL/routee-compass/README.md

 # routee-compass

-RouteE-Compass is a robust, energy-aware, routing engine.

-The routing engine has been designed to integrate with the other tools in the RouteE ecosystem and has the following key features:
+RouteE Compass is an energy-aware routing engine for the RouteE ecosystem of software tools with the following key features:

-- Dynamic costing that allows for any vehicle model to be used (represented by a RouteE-Powertrain model)
+Dynamic and extensible search objectives that allow customized blends of distance, time, cost, and energy (via RouteE Powertrain) at query-time
+Core engine written in Rust for improved runtimes, parallel query execution, and the ability to load nation-sized road networks into memory
-- Python API for integration into research pipelines and other python software
+Rust, HTTP, and Python APIs for integration into different research pipelines and other software
-- Core engine written in Rust for improved performance

 ## setup